kgkagunat/Kamauliola-Agunat-Portfolio/README.md

 In my repository contains an 'images' folder which is my images I used for the website.
 An 'Assets' folder which contains both my 'style.css'.
 Lastly, I have my 'README.md', 'index.html', and 'LICENSE' file.

-Down below is quick link to view my HTML code.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 Quick link to my HTML code -- https://github.com/kgkagunat/Kamauliola-Agunat-Portfolio/blob/main/index.html